iodepo/oih-ui/frontend/README.md

 * All of the image assets are in `src/resources`

-* The front page categories with the icons are defined in `src/components/TypesCount.js`
+* The specific fields to be shown for the various types are defined in `src/components/results/types/*.json`.
+Each json file corresponds to the name of the type.
+The format is a list of `{key: value:}` objects.